Green Smoothie Gourmet

 Cocoa.
 Use the best quality you can to influence the chocolate flavor.

-Make cashew cream.
+1. Make cashew cream.
 Soak cashews in just-boiled water for about 20 minutes.
 Drain, rinse and add cashews to a blender.
-Add maple syrup, vanilla, salt and water and whip up a creamy cashew cream.
+Add maple syrup, vanilla, salt and water and blend up a creamy cashew cream.

-Mix up cookies.
-In a bowl, mix the cashew cream, cocoa and rolled oats.
+2. Mix up bars.
+In a bowl, mix the cashew cream, cocoa and rinsed rolled oats.

 How to Store

-Store these cookies refrigerated in an airtight container for a week.
+Store these bars refrigerated in an airtight container for a week.
 Freeze for three months.

 Substitutions

 Instead of cashew cream.
-If you want to make these cookies using the traditional ingredients of a no bake chocolate oatmeal cookies, replace the cashews and maple syrup with ⅔ cup nut butter and ⅓ cup melted butter.
+Replace the cashews and maple syrup with ⅔ cup nut butter and ⅓ cup melted butter.

 Instead of maple syrup.
-I used maple syrup for ease, but it does contribute a maple flavor so to avoid that drop 2 pitted Medjool dates into the soaking cashews and remove maple syrup from the ingredients.
+I used maple syrup for ease, but it does contribute a maple flavor so to avoid that blend 2 pitted Medjool dates into the soaking cashews, then blend with other ingredients to make cashew cream and remove maple syrup from those ingredients.

 Divide rolled oats.
-Swap a portion of the rolled oats for uncooked popped quinoa or even gluten-free steel cut oats for a crunchier texture.
+Swap a portion of the rolled oats for uncooked popped quinoa or even gluten-free steel cut oats or rinsed buckwheat groats for a crunchier texture.

 Himalayan salt.
 If you can find Himalayan salt, it's worth using because it helps replenish all 84 elements found in your body, slowing aging, increasing hydration, improves circulation, expels toxins, absorb nutrients.

-2. Can these cookies be made smaller in size?
+Can these bars be made smaller in size?

 Sure, just cut the 8 slabs in half, so you have 16 squares.

-I don't know, maybe.
 I haven't tried.
-There are no rising ingredients though, so you'd just be browning it.
+There are no rising ingredients though, so you'd just be drying it.

 I invite you to keep up with me on: Facebook | Pinterest | Instagram | Food Gawker | Twitter